Purdue University Calumet

 - Non-contact sexual abuse does not involve physical sexual contact.
 Non-contact sexual abuse includes acts such as voyeurism, intentional exposure of an individual to exhibitionism, unwanted exposure to pornography, verbal or behavioral sexual harassment, threats of sexual violence to accomplish some other end, or taking nude photographs of a sexual nature of another person without his or her consent or knowledge, or of a person who is unable to consent or refuse.

-WHAT IF I AM THE VICTIM OF SEXUAL VIOLENCE?
+WHAT IF I AM THE VICTIM OF SEXUAL VIOLENCE/ASSAULT?

 WHAT EMOTIONS OCCUR AFTER A SEXUAL ASSAULT?